Can Lying About Santa Now Hurt Your Child Later?

 2. You’re Using Fear To Motivate

 Scaring your kid into thinking that Santa won’t show up if they’re naughty is a terrible way to motivate a child’s behavior.
-It’s always better to lead by example than threaten or punish.
+It’s always better to lead by example rather than threaten or punish.

 “I think there is more negativity in the Elf on the Shelf than Santa, but using either to motivate good behavior isn’t great,” says Hartstein.
-“Fear is a motivator for people but it doesn’t actually teach anyone what to do.
+“Fear is a motivator for people, but it doesn’t actually teach anyone what to do.
 It just teaches what not to do.
 Therefore, it becomes a punishment of sorts.”
-She adds: “Punishment doesn’t teach any new behavior either.
+She adds, “Punishment doesn’t teach any new behavior either.
 I think it’s better to encourage good behaviors, lead by example, teach what you want and let Santa be the reinforcer rather than the punisher.”

 So go nuts celebrating that jolly old man and his cookie-thieving ways.
 Just don’t hang him around your kid’s neck in an attempt to blackmail them into behaving.

 The ultimate irony here is that by perpetuating the Santa myth, in the end it’s actually the parents who often suffer more emotional damage than the kids.
 A lot of kids find out from friends at school that Santa is a lie and or simply become skeptical on their own.
 And when they learn the truth, they take it in stride.

 For parents who may find themselves holding on too tight, she offers a word of advice: “Take a step back and check in with yourself.
-If it’s about you, allow yourself to be sad that your child is growing up and then try to move forward.
+If it’s about you, allow yourself to be sad that your child is growing up, and then try to move forward.
 The next stages of life are just as fun.”